 CSCNM Champions community solar ACT for new mexico

-The first major bill advanced by CSCNM for the 2019 New Mexico legislative session is the Community Solar Act (HB210), sponsored by Representative Patricia Roybal Caballero and Senator Liz Stefanics.
-This bill is mirrored by Senate Bill SB281 The Community Solar Act will help communities, individuals, and organizations throughout New Mexico benefit from the development of small-scale solar energy facilities.
+The first major bill advanced by CSCNM for the 2019 New Mexico legislative session was the Community Solar Act (HB210), sponsored by Representative Patricia Roybal Caballero and Senator Liz Stefanics.
+The Community Solar Act will help communities, individuals, and organizations throughout New Mexico benefit from the development of small-scale solar energy facilities.
 It will provide solar energy to all regardless of income or building ownership, and will further develop a strong renewable energy industry and related jobs in New Mexico.

 HB 210 and SB281: The Community Solar Act